trunglive/mws-nd-restaurant-project/README.md

 ### License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the MIT License, see the [LICENSE](LICENSE) file for details.